Notice of Privacy Practices

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

 This Notice describes how Boone County Family Resources (referred to as “BCFR” in this Notice) protects the health information it has about you.
 When this information becomes a part of your record, it serves as a basis for developing a plan of services for you, a means of communicating with the health professionals who contribute to your care and a source of verification that services were provided.
 This Notice also describes your legal rights with regard to your personal health information.
+Not every possible use or disclosure is covered, but all of the ways that we are allowed to use and disclose information will fall into one of the categories.
 We are required by federal law to maintain the privacy of this personal health information and to provide you with notice of our legal duties and privacy practices.

 We are required to abide by the terms of this Notice of Privacy Practices.
 We may change the terms of our notice at any time.
 The new notice will be effective for all protected health information that we maintain at that time.
 Our revised Notice of Privacy Practices is posted in our main office, and it is available at the main desk at our offices at 2700 W Ash Street, Columbia, Missouri.
-A paper copy may be sent to you in the mail.
+You have the right to receive a paper copy of this or any revised notice even if you have agreed to receive the notice electronically.
+You may ask BCFR to send you a copy of this notice at any time by contacting BCFR’s Privacy Officer.

-If special accommodations are necessary for you to communicate a question or complaint, please let us know.
+If special accommodations are necessary for you to communicate a question or complaint, please let us know by contacting BCFR’s Privacy Officer or Coordinator of Training and Quality Assurance at compliance@bcfr.org.

 How BCFR May Use and Disclose Health Information About You